 Review your budget and make sure you can afford your car expenses, including gas and insurance.
 If your income is stretched too thin and your situation isn’t going to change, letting the car go can be a difficult but necessary decision.

 A car is a useful convenience, but it isn’t essential for everyone.
-Carpooling with coworkers or using rideshare services like Uber can be cost-effective alternatives to car ownership.
+Carpooling with coworkers or using ride-sharing services like Uber can be cost-effective alternatives to car ownership.

 You might be able to get your car back in the following situations:

-- You pay the loan in full: It might sound silly, but the simplest way to get your vehicle back is to pay the loan off in full.
-Consider asking friends or family for a loan so you can pay off your remaining balance.
-You can set up a payment plan with your relatives and loved ones to repay the new loan.
+- You pay the loan in full: If you’ve fallen behind on payments, this option might sound impossible.
+But the simplest way to get your vehicle back is to pay the loan off in full.
+Consider asking friends or family for a loan so you can pay your lender the remaining balance.
+You can set up a payment plan with your relatives and loved ones to repay their loan.

-- Your lender works with you to create a new payment plan: Your lender might be willing to work with you.
-Contact them and explain your situation, including what you can afford to pay now and going forward.
-If you can make the payments you missed and agree to a plan for the future, your lender might return the vehicle to you.
+- Your lender works with you to create a new payment plan: Not all lenders will work with borrowers, but some will.
+Contact your creditor and explain your situation, including what you can afford to pay now and going forward.
+If you can make the payments you missed and agree to a payment plan for the future, your lender might return the vehicle to you.

 If you opt to let the car go, you can notify your creditor that you will not be able to buy back the car or make your account current.
 The lender will send your car to auction to pay off as much of the loan as possible.

 If your car is repossessed, you still have rights that protect you.